mofosyne/SCP-Art-Repo/README.md

 A black version with transparancy enabled in the svg source, so it can be used in various background.
 ![](./Logo/v3.6/SCP_Logo-black.png)

-Letterhead style guide for found docuemtns stories:
+Letterhead style guide for found document stories:
 ![](./Letterhead/SCP_Logo_3.6-letterhead.png)
 ![](./Letterhead/SCP_Logo_3.6-letterhead-guide.png)